-- Ultimately, we hope that all cases of complaints can be dealt with quickly and efficiently at Stage 1.
-However, where parents feel that a situation has not been resolved, or that the complaint is of a sufficiently serious nature, they should make an appointment to discuss it with a relevant senior leader (unless the complaint is against a Headteacher or Principal, when Stage 3 will apply). - A Deputy Head, the Headteacher or the Principal will consider any such complaint and will acknowledge the complaint orally through a meeting with the parents, or in writing and will aim to resolve the matter within 10 school days of the complaint being made.
-If this proves impossible, a letter will be sent explaining the reason for the delay and giving a revised target date. - Each case will be investigated thoroughly and, if applicable, witnesses will be interviewed, and statements will be taken from those involved.
+- Ultimately, we hope that all complaints can be dealt with quickly and efficiently at the informal stage.
+However, where parents feel that a situation has not been resolved, or that the complaint is of a sufficiently serious nature, they should put their complaint in writing and/or make an appointment to discuss it with a relevant senior leader (unless the complaint is about the Headteacher or the Principal, when Stage 3 will apply). - A senior leader, the Headteacher or the Principal will consider any such complaint and will acknowledge the complaint orally through a meeting with the parents, or in writing and will aim to resolve the matter within 10 school days of the complaint being made.
+If this proves unrealistic, a letter will be sent explaining the reason for the delay and giving a revised target date. - Each case will be investigated thoroughly and, if applicable, witnesses will be interviewed, and statements taken from those involved.
 We keep accurate written records of all meetings.
 Once the relevant facts have been established, they will give a response to the parent either orally or in writing if a meeting is not possible.
 Any written response will include a full explanation of the decision and the reason for it, including where appropriate, any action that the School will take. - The complainant will also be informed that, should he or she wish to take the complaint further, he or she should make a Stage 3 formal complaint in writing within two weeks.